mwiens91/dbd-reminders/README.md

 ```

 You need to set up a Twitter developer account to get a Twitter API key
-and secret (this is really easy: just google it).
-You also need to set
+and secret.
+This is simple to do.
+You also need to set up a Gmail
-up a gmail account from which to send emails (this is also really easy:
+account from which to send emails.
+Note that you must use an "App
+Password" in the above config file for this to work; using an ordinary
+login password will not work.

-google it).
-For the `users` part, each user needs an email, a flag to
+For the `users` part of the above config, each user needs an email, a
-specify whether they care about receiving emails about codes, and a list
+flag to specify whether they care about receiving emails about codes,
-for what perks they want to be emailed about.
-Note that the perk names
+and a list for what perks they want to be emailed about.
+Note that the
-must correspond to the names listed on [this wiki
+perk names should correspond to the names listed on [this wiki
 page](https://deadbydaylight.fandom.com/wiki/Perks).

 ### Setting up a configuration file